 CEF has helped 17 households in two projects get better deals on insulating their homes.
 In 2013, we are partnering with neighborhoods across the Twin Cities to work together to insulate their homes.
-Our current active groups are in Falcon Heights and South Minneapolis.
 By doing this we will:

 - Lower the cost and improve the quality of insulation and air sealing on our homes by contracting as a group.